 Comments can be embedded in scripts.
-The # character on a line is used to denote that all characters on the same line and to the right of the # are to be ignored by the shell.
+The # character is used to denote that the # and all characters to the right of it are to be ignored by the shell.

 Whether the echo state is on or off, comments are not echoed to the console.